« A Studio Affair |Main | Featured Artist »

 We need assignments like this that challenge us to break free from rules, if only temporarily…rules that may be fine for others but may prevent us from exploring the avenues that lead to our own personal best.

-There’s a lot of competition in the Art Biz, a surplus of advice, group lessons, suggestions, and strong opinions about what Art is and isn’t, what you should and shouldn’t do, and even a kind of unspoken “underground” rating system that some people have, pinpointing what style or motivational source is better than another.
+There’s a lot of competition in the Art Biz, a surplus of advice, group lessons, suggestions, and strong opinions about what art is and isn’t, what you should and shouldn’t do, and even a kind of unspoken underground rating system that some people have, pinpointing what style or motivational source is better than another.

 The point here is: whatever the initial source is that gets you painting or creating something, then use it.
 If it feels right for you then it is right for you.
 There are things in each painting, successful or not, that bridge all our efforts into the next.
-The act of painting is valuable above all, whatever it is or however it’s done.
-The value you hold for yourself translates into your work that, if successful, may also become valuable to someone else ($!).
+The act of working is valuable above all, whatever it is or however it’s done.
+The value you hold for yourself translates into your work that, if successful, may also become valuable to someone else.

-Categories: acrylic painting, landscapes, semi-impressionist |
+Categories: acrylic painting, France, inspiration, landscapes, semi-impressionist | 4 Comments »

-November 1st, 2008 at 11:48 pm
+November 1st, 2008 at 11:06

 I Think it’s OK to Copy as long as you don’t sign The painting with a forged name.
 Long dead artists would probably like that you thought enough of their work to copy it.
 How else can they speak to you? ….
 Teach.
 You’ve done a good job with this work.

-November 2nd, 2008 at 7:18 pm
+November 2nd, 2008 at 11:06

 Hi Dad, I hear you and agree about learning from other Artists… it was you who taught me to look a little beyond at that kind of thing.
 This one was from a postcard, he had photos of his own but they are all winter shots so this was his preference.
 Thanks for letting me know what you think about it.

-November 12th, 2008 at 2:55 pm
+November 12th, 2008 at 11:06

 You’ve touched on a subject that’s always plagued me (clients asking me to “copy” something)…I’ve found that, try as I might, the “copy” still comes off in your own style…simply painting something from the same vantage point as a photographer, for instance, isn’t “copying”…this one is beautiful, lots of movement — Emily Carr in France….

-November 12th, 2008 at 6:14 pm
+November 12th, 2008 at 11:06

 Thank you for the compliment!
 It’s true Karen, like give children colored paper cut into a circle, two eyes, nose and a mouth, ask them to construct a face and every single one will be unique.
 The term ‘Struggling Artist’ does not just refer to monetary situations does it!
 Each painting has its own set of challenges.
 Taking Artistic license with someone else’s photo will always be a bit of a struggle, and it was like a bridge to freedom overcoming that struggle here.